 What is the Treatment?

-The treatment of tongue tie is best performed with the use of a Diode laser.
+The treatment of tongue tie is best performed with the use of a CO2 laser.
 This laser can revise the frenum and allow for normal mobility for the tongue.
-This procedure can be performed from one day old to 70 years old.
+This procedure can be performed from one week old to 70 years old.

 Relief for You and Your Child

 Both mother and infant can benefit from laser tongue tie surgery.
-The treatment is fast and usually no anesthesia is required.
+The treatment is fast and requires only topical anesthetic.
 If your child has difficulty breastfeeding or you are experiencing physical or psychological pain involved with difficulties breastfeeding, give our office a call to discuss a tongue tie evaluation for your child.